- Summer Term 2018 OPHS Staff visit Primary Schools

 There will be a short presentation designed for Parent/Carers ONLY which outlines everything you need to know to ensure your child has a smooth transition into Secondary School.
 There will also be an opportunity to meet with some key staff.

-You will also be given information on the Cashless Catering and Payment System we use, alongside a ‘BIOMETRIC PERMISSION FORM’ to complete and sign to return to the School office or via your child on the Y6 Induction Day on 6th July 2017.
+You will also be sent out information on the Cashless Catering and Payment System we use, alongside a ‘BIOMETRIC PERMISSION FORM’ and a ‘NETWORK AND INTERNET AGREEMENT FORM’ to complete and sign to return to the School office or via your child on the Y6 Induction Day on 5th July 2018.

 We look forward to meeting you.

 Y6 Induction Day